OptogeneticsandNeuralEngineeringCore/ONECoreSite/_projects/DissectingMicroscopeIllumination.md

 This is a remix from a design shared by Thingiverse user bmv234, [Universal LED Ring Light Mount](https://www.thingiverse.com/thing:2548178).
 The design given here emphasizes minimal printing time and material, ease of function and assembly (no trying to 3D print screws), and increasing optical power.
 The dirt cheap LED sources are LED rings that kids use to 'soup up their cars' whatever that means, but hey, cheap tools.
 A inexpensive switch allows for on/off functionality with a simple (capacitance) touch, and dimming with prolonged touch.
 An inexpensive wall plug provides the DC current needed (think about how to specify a DC Power source [here](/ONECoreSite/projects/DCPowerSources)).
 Some 3D printed components are given, which hold the LED rings and protect the 'scope from scratching.

 Need MOAR light?
 These are crazy bright, but OK.
 There are two designs given: one system with one LED ring.
 Another with two LED rings, one offset from the other, but the light is still well dispersed and centered.
 Need EVEN MOAR LIGHT?
-That's just crazy and you are on your own.
+That's just crazy and you are on your own.  ***Update below***

 *Note: These are really bright.
 I recommend that you do not look directly at them.
 Point them at the wall when you first turn them on*